 Privy does not store your app secret.
-If you do not know your current app secret, or your current app secret has been compromised, you may reset it through the developer console.
-Upon resetting your app secret, please be sure to save it somewhere safe, as you will not be able to see it again after leaving the page.
+If you do not know your current app secret, or your current app secret has been compromised, you may reset it through the dashboard.
+Upon resetting your app secret, make sure to save it somewhere safe, as you will not be able to see it again after leaving the page.

 Your app secret is a sensitive value that gives you permission to manage Privy from your backend.
-Please do not expose it outside of your backend server.
+Do not expose it outside of your backend server.